xebia/VisualReview/README.md

 compatibility with other testing frameworks.
 We are working on other plug-ins and hope to release them soon.

 ## See it in action
-Below you see a sneak peak into how the application allows you to evaluate visual changes of your application.
 ![VisualReview visual regression tool in action](https://cloud.githubusercontent.com/assets/205326/8633256/9df223a6-27bf-11e5-8674-0ee5ffccf16e.gif)

+Above you can see how the application helps you to identify and evaluate visual changes in your application.

 ## Getting started